shaongitbd/onuze/POSTS_API.md

-# Reddit Clone - Posts API Endpoints
+# Onuze - Posts API Endpoints

 This document describes the available API endpoints for managing posts in the SecureThread application.